bmnw/weekend-sql-to-do-list/INSTRUCTIONS.md

 ## Features to try for

-- [x] optional user input: indicate low, medium, or high priority for the task, include green, yellow, red graphic as the indicator on the DOM
+- [x] user button input: indicate low, medium, or high priority for the task, include green, yellow, red graphic as the indicator on the DOM
 - [x] have database capture the date that a task was added, include the added date as a property in the database
-- [x] optional user input: task due date, included as database property,  displays on the DOM,
+- [x] user input: task due date, included as database property,  displays on the DOM,
-- [] compare due date to current date and indicate graphically on the DOM whether the task is overdue - color change in due date table cell using data-duedate
+- [x] compare due date to current date and indicate graphically on the DOM whether the task is overdue - color change in due date table cell using data-duedate
 - [] confirm delete alert feature
 - [x] mark as not complete button
 - [] check out bootstrap